Tiamat-Tech/DepthFlow/Readme.md

 - **CPU:** Any should do, affects video encoding time
 - **GPU:** Supports OpenGL 3.3 or higher<sup>1</sup>, affects rendering time (sent to the CPU)
-  - Parallax mode: Very few VRAM for both NVIDIA and AMD
-  - Stable Diffusion:
-    - *Extra Large*: Minimum 8 GB VRAM for NVIDIA<sup>2</sup>, 16 GB for AMD<sup>3</sup>
-    - *Previous*: Minimum 6 GB VRAM for NVIDIA<sup>2</sup>, 8 GB for AMD<sup>3</sup>
-  - AudioCraft:
-    - Runnable on 4 GB for NVIDIA small model context length 5, (hangs on AMD?)
-    - Likely minimum 8 GB for NVIDIA medium size, ideally 12 GB or 16 GB
 - **OS:** Windows (10+), Linux, macOS - 64 bits
 - **Disk:** Roughly 30 GB free space (models and dependencies are big)
 - **RAM:** Minimum 12 GB, 16 GB Recommended, should be doable in 8 GB

-The main bottleneck 99% the time is the GPU for generative images and the parallax shader projections

 <sub>*1: Some NVIDIA datacenter GPUs does not implement common graphics APIs, for example A100, H100</sub>